Jeunese/jeunese.github.io/docs/guidelines.md

 ### Keep content short and simple

+Shorter paragraphs, sentences, and words are easier to scan, easier to understand, and are more accessible to people who struggle with reading.
+With this in mind, aim to:

 - Separate different points or thoughts into different sentences.
 - Use common contractions, such as "don't" instead of "do not".
 - Use short and simple, everyday words, such as "help" instead of "assistance".